syncfusion/blazor-docs/src/diagrams/diagram/methods.md

 ### Bring to view

-You can view the paticular bounds to the view port by using the [`BringIntoView`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.SfDiagram.html#Syncfusion_Blazor_Diagrams_SfDiagram_BringIntoView_System_Object_) method.
+You can view the particular bounds to the view port by using the [`BringIntoView`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.SfDiagram.html#Syncfusion_Blazor_Diagrams_SfDiagram_BringIntoView_System_Object_) method.
 The following code show how to use the method.

 ```csharp
 @using Syncfusion.Blazor.Diagrams